ctjhoa/rust-learning/README.md

 This is the official [Rust Team](http://www.rust-lang.org/team.html) and [Servo Team](https://github.com/orgs/servo/people)

-Are you searching for a rustacean? [http://www.rustaceans.org/](http://www.rustaceans.org/)
+Are you searching for a Rustacean? [http://www.rustaceans.org/](http://www.rustaceans.org/)

 Do you want to ask a question?
 [Users Forum](https://users.rust-lang.org/), [Stack Overflow](https://stackoverflow.com/questions/tagged/rust)